Tikoy rolls are soft and chewy sticky rice rolls made with glutinous rice flour, filled with red bean paste, and coated in a sesame-peanut mixture.

 Jump to:

-What are tikoy rolls?
+What are Tikoy Rolls?

-Tikoy rolls are a type of kakanin (Filipino rice cake), inspired by the Chinese nian gao.
-They’re made with chewy glutinous rice flour filled with sweet fillings like munggo paste (sweetened paste made from red or yellow split mung beans), red bean paste (which I’m using), ube halaya, peanut butter, or even Nutella.
+They're made with chewy glutinous rice flour and filled with sweet options like munggo paste (mung bean paste), red bean paste (which I'm using), ube halaya, peanut butter, or even Nutella.

-Notes and substitutions
+Notes and Substitutions

 Step 1: Make the peanut-sesame coating